 H. Campus: All property owned and/or under the control of Colorado State University.

 I. Compact car space: Cars parked in the designated compact car space may not extend beyond the end of space markings.

 - Compact space lengths in the garage: 15ft 4in.

 J. CSU Parking Permit (Valid): A permit issued by CSU Parking and Transportation Services that gives an individual access to park in specifically designated areas on the main and south campuses.
 A valid CSU parking permit is required to park on campus.
 This excludes University Apartment permits and Prospect Plaza Permits.

 K. Counterfeiting: Making an unauthorized copy of something in order to defraud or deceive people.

 L. Defacing: To spoil the appearance of something, especially when done intentionally.

-M. Disabled Veteran Plates: License plates issued to honorably discharged veterans from a branch of the Armed Services of the United States.
-Disabled Veteran Plates are not valid in American Disabilities Act handicap spaces unless they are ADA handicap designated plates.
-See section VIII.
+M. Disabled Veteran Plates: Disabled Veteran Plates are not valid in ADA/Handicap spaces unless they are ADA/Handicap designated plates.
+See section IX.
 Zone Enforcement.

 N. Emergency Vehicle: Ambulance, fire, or police vehicles responding to an emergency call.

-P: Foothills Campus: Also known as the Judson M. Harper Research Complex, the Foothills Campus is located west of South Overland Trail and south of Laporte Avenue, and includes all CSU-owned property adjacent to Rampart Road west of South Overland Trail.
+P: Foothills Campus: Also known as the Judson M. Harper Research Complex, the Foothills Campus is located west of S. Overland Trail and south of Laporte Avenue, and includes all CSU-owned property adjacent to Rampart Road west of S. Overland Trail.